fndvit/covid-vaccination-tracker/app/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

 # Tracking the COVID-19 vaccine rollout in Spain

 Objectives:
 * Track the daily evolution of the vaccine rollout
 * Estimate when the rollout will be complete

-The instructions below come from the project template for Svelte apps at https://github.com/sveltejs/template.

 ## Download